A Brunn-Minkowski type inequality for Fano manifolds and some uniqueness theorems in K\"ahler geometry: The smooth case

 \section{The smooth case}

 In this section we let $L$ be a holomorphic line bundle over $X$ and $\Omega$ be a smoothly bounded open set in $\C$.
 Fix once and for all one K\"ahler form on $X$, $\omega$.
 We consider the trivial vector bundle $E$ over $\Omega$ with fiber $H^0(X, K_X+L)$.
-Let now $\phi_t$ be a smooth curve of metrics on $L$ of semipositive curvature.
+In this section we let throughout $\phi_t$ be a smooth curve of metrics on $L$, with $t$ a complex parameter.
 For any fixed $t$, $\phi_t$ induces an $L^2$-norm on $H^0(X, K_X+L)$ as described in the previous section

 and as $t$ varies we get an hermitian metric on the vector bundle $E$.

 We now recall a formula for the curvature of $E$ with this metric from \cite{1Berndtsson},\cite{3Berndtsson}.
 Let for each $t$ in $\Omega$